Parables Home

 Go to AncientPath.net

 The "The Ancient Path" Study materials on this website are made available here free and may be copied for use in Bible study groups, in limited numbers, providing that no charge is made for them.
-Items that appear as copyrighted materials that are not of our authorship are not to be copied without the express permission the original copyright holders.
+Items that appear as copyrighted materials that are not of our authorship are not to be copied without the express permission of the original copyright holders.
 Every effort has been made to give proper footnote credit for items that are quoted.
 J. Deering [AncientPath.net] is the author and editor of this study.

-AncientPath.net © 2022
+AncientPath.net © 2021

 Jeremiah 18:15